elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-foremost-considerations-in-moral-reasoning-according-to-gilligans-theory.md

 url: /learn/psychology/questions/what-are-the-foremost-considerations-in-moral-reasoning-according-to-gilligans-theory
 score: -1.0
 related_article1:
-    id: 164212
+    id: 164203
-    title: How do studies confirming gender differences support Gilligan's theory?
+    title: >-
+        What characterizes the 'Orientation of Individual Survival' stage in Gilligan's stages of moral reasoning?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-studies-confirming-gender-differences-support-gilligans-theory
+    url: /learn/psychology/questions/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning
 related_article2:
-    id: 164201
+    id: 164209
-    title: What are the main critiques of Gilligan's theory regarding gender differences in moral judgments?
+    title: >-
+        How does Gilligan's theory suggest avoiding harm to self and others in moral decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-critiques-of-gilligans-theory-regarding-gender-differences-in-moral-judgments
+    url: /learn/psychology/questions/how-does-gilligans-theory-suggest-avoiding-harm-to-self-and-others-in-moral-decisionmaking
 related_article3:
-    id: 164215
+    id: 164213
+    title: >-
-    title: What implications do developmental stages have for moral education in adolescence according to Gilligan?
+        What is the significance of early adolescence in the context of moral development according to Gilligan?
     subject: Psychology
-    url: /learn/psychology/questions/what-implications-do-developmental-stages-have-for-moral-education-in-adolescence-according-to-gilligan
+    url: /learn/psychology/questions/what-is-the-significance-of-early-adolescence-in-the-context-of-moral-development-according-to-gilligan
 related_article4:
-    id: 164209
+    id: 164206
-    title: How does Gilligan's theory suggest avoiding harm to self and others in moral decision-making?
+    title: >-
+        Describe the transition from 'Goodness to Truth' in Gilligan's theory of moral development.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-gilligans-theory-suggest-avoiding-harm-to-self-and-others-in-moral-decisionmaking
+    url: /learn/psychology/questions/describe-the-transition-from-goodness-to-truth-in-gilligans-theory-of-moral-development
 related_article5:
-    id: 164209
+    id: 164211
-    title: How does Gilligan's theory suggest avoiding harm to self and others in moral decision-making?
+    title: >-
+        What do studies with no or small gender differences suggest about Gilligan's theory?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-gilligans-theory-suggest-avoiding-harm-to-self-and-others-in-moral-decisionmaking
+    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
 ---

 &nbsp;